slateci/slateci.github.io/_posts/2021-04-06-slate-on-cloudlab.md

 ## Prerequisites

 To begin, CloudLab access is necessary.
-An account can be requested [here](https://cloudlab.us/signup.php).
+Instructions for obtaining an account can be found [here](http://docs.cloudlab.us/users.html).
 Request to join the [SLATE](https://www.cloudlab.us/show-project.php?project=SLATE) CloudLab project.

 Additionally, a SLATE account and CLI credentials are necessary.
 Instructions for doing this can be found [here](https://slateci.io/docs/quickstart/).

+Comprehensive documentation for CloudLab can be found [here](http://docs.cloudlab.us/).

 ## Launching CloudLab Experiment